apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 ### Virtual Topic Consumer Destination Translation

-For existing Openwire consumers of virtual topic destinations it is possible to configure a mapping function that will translate the virtual topic consumer destination into a FQQN address.
+For existing OpenWire consumers of virtual topic destinations it is possible to configure a mapping function that will translate the virtual topic consumer destination into a FQQN address.
 This address then represents the consumer as a multicast binding to an address representing the virtual topic.